cjsheets/angular-nightlife-app/README.md

 ![](client/assets/image/app-screenshot.png?raw=true)

-This project was built as part of the Free Code Camp cirriculum based on the following user stories:
+Part of the **Free Code Camp** cirriculum based on the following user stories:

 * As an unauthenticated user, I can view all bars in my area.
 * As an authenticated user, I can add myself to a bar to indicate I am going there tonight.